p3zz/2C2N/README.md

 ```

 ## Core
+2C2N is built around 2 main components:
+- matrix: a collection of matrix structures and functions that manipulates and performs the most common operations on matrixes
+- layer: a collection of the most common layers of a CNN and their related operations

 ### Matrix

 ![Matrix2D](./assets/matrix2d.jpg)

+*2D matrix*

 ![Matrix3D](./assets/matrix3d.jpg)

+*3D matrix*

 The framework is built around 2 main structures: *matrix2d_t* and *matrix3d_t*, defined as follows:
 ```c